Jodie Foster filmography

 A child prodigy, Foster decided to take a sabbatical from acting at the height of her teenage stardom for four years to attend Yale University.
 During this period she made five movies including Claude Chabrol's television film Le sang des autres (1983), and Tony Richardson's comedy The Hotel New Hampshire (1984), however none of them were major successes and following her graduation, Foster struggled to find substantial work.
-She made a series of independent films, including the experimental film Siesta (1987), and the crime-drama Five Corners (1988), before having her adult breakthrough with the legal drama The Accused (1988), for which she won her first Academy Award for Best Actress.
+She made a series of independent films, including the experimental film Siesta (1987), and the crime-drama Five Corners (1988), and also the 1988 severely overlooked but later beloved cult-classic Stealing Home for Warner Bros., before having her adult breakthrough with the legal drama The Accused (1988), for which she won her first Academy Award for Best Actress.
 Her second Academy Award came for her portrayal of Clarice Starling in the psychological horror The Silence of the Lambs (1991).
 Other successful films in the 1990s were Sommersby (1993), Maverick (1994), Nell (1994), Contact (1997), and Anna and the King (1999).
 Foster made her debut as a director at age 14, when she directed a short film for BBC.
 Her first major directorial work came with a 1988 episode of the horror anthology series Tales from the Darkside.
 She made her feature film directorial debut with the family drama Little Man Tate (1991), and during this decade directed holiday comedy-drama film Home for the Holidays (1995).

 During the 2000s, Foster starred in Panic Room (2002), The Dangerous Lives of Altar Boys (2002), A Very Long Engagement (2004), Flightplan (2005), Inside Man (2006), The Brave One (2007), and Nim's Island (2008).
 By 2005, Foster was named the world's highest-paid actress.
 During the 2010s, Foster focused more on directing and made her acting appearances intermittent, starring in just three films, Carnage (2011), Elysium (2013), and Hotel Artemis (2018).
 Her directorial work during this decade includes the films The Beaver (2011) and Money Monster (2016), and episodes of the television shows Orange Is the New Black, House of Cards, Black Mirror, and Tales from the Loop.

-During 2020s, Foster returned to more frequent acting work, winning her fourth Golden Globe Award for portraying attorney Nancy Hollander in the legal drama The Mauritanian (2021), and received her fifth Academy Award nomination for her portrayal of swimming coach Bonnie Stoll in the Netflix biopic Nyad (2023).
+During the 2020s, Foster returned to more frequent acting work, winning her fourth Golden Globe Award for portraying attorney Nancy Hollander in the legal drama The Mauritanian (2021), and received her fifth Academy Award nomination for her portrayal of swimming coach Bonnie Stoll in the Netflix biopic Nyad (2023).
 Foster appeared in her first starring role on television and her first acting appearance in the medium in five decades as Chief Liz Danvers in the fourth season of HBO's crime anthology series True Detective, winning the Primetime Emmy Award for Outstanding Lead Actress in a Limited or Anthology Series or Movie.